-Elected by the General Assembly on March 18, 1872, to fill the vacancy created by the resignation of William Thomas Joynes and began his service on April 2, 1872.
+Elected by the General Assembly on March 18, 1872 to fill the vacancy created by the resignation of William Thomas Joynes and began his service on April 2, 1872.
 Service terminated by death.

-Read law with William Leigh, Halifax County
+Read law with William Leigh in Halifax County, Virginia

-Delegate, Virginia Convention of 1861 (to consider secession from the U.S.)
+Delegate, Virginia Convention of 1861 (to consider secession from the U.S.).